Hellfire Pass Memorial Museum and Walking Trail

 The scenery along the trail is spectacular bearing in mind the horrible atrocities that were carried out during the building of the railway line in World War 2.

-From the Pass the 4km walking trail along the rail bed will take you to Kwai Noi lookout, Hintok Station and all the way to Compressor Cutting taking around 3 hours including the return walk back to the museum to return your audio player.
+From the Pass, the 4km walking trail along the rail bed will take you to Kwai Noi lookout, Hintok Station and all the way to Compressor Cutting.

 We found our walk through the Pass very educational, moving and a memorable experience for both us and our kids.

-Unfortunately due to a sudden onset of high temperatures and feeling rather unwell along the trail I was unable to walk the entire length of the trail and we had to turn back.
+Unfortunately due to a sudden onset of high temperatures, and feeling rather unwell along the trail, I was unable to walk the entire length of the trail and we had to turn back.

 Hellfire Pass Memorial Museum is located about 80 kilometres from Kanchanaburi, Thailand.